SawshaDev/CrescentBot/README.md

 # Crescent
-a multipurpose discord bot made for your server!
+A multipurpose discord bot made using hikari and hikari-lightbulb